 . . .

-Mado Smith is an artist living and working in Charleston SC.
+Mado Smith is an artist and musician living and working in Charleston SC.
 He is a graduate of the College of Charleston’s Studio Art program.